agaier/bbq/README.md

 ## Installation

 Supported Python versions are 3.6 or later.
-For now just go in the base directory and:
+Just go in the base directory and:

 ```
 $ pip install -e .